jaypipes/articles/openstack/mulligan-architecture.md

 * A relational database server for storing highly relational data that needs to be efficiently queried in aggregate
-* [NATS](https://www.nats.io/) for a simple task based queue service that the executors will pop tasks from
+* [NATS](https://www.nats.io/) for a simple task based queue service that the executors will pop tasks from.
+Or maybe [Gearman](http://gearman.org/) instead of NATS, since it's been around longer and Monty won't blow his shit about yet another not-invented-here simple queueing application being hosted by the CNCF...

 From a birdseye view, the topology of Project Mulligan and its components and dependent low-level services looks like this: